-Marzeptacog alfa (activated) is a potent, next-generation Factor VIIa that was created to allow for the effective, long-term, prophylaxis in individuals with hemophilia with inhibitors, acquired hemophilia and other bleeding disorders.
+Marzeptacog alfa (activated) is a potent, next-generation Factor VIIa that was created to allow for the effective, long-term, prophylaxis in individuals with hemophilia with inhibitors, acquired hemophilia, and other bleeding disorders.
 It was designed to combine higher clot-generating activity and longer activity at the site of bleeding and therefore improved efficacy.
-Catalyst anticipates that marzeptacog alfa (activated) could be used for both subcutaneous prophylactic treatment and intravenous acute treatment.
-The Company initiated a Phase 2/3 subcutaneous prophylaxis efficacy trial in the first quarter of 2018.
+At Catalyst, we anticipate that marzeptacog alfa (activated) could be used for both subcutaneous prophylactic treatment and subcutaneous or intravenous acute treatment of bleeds.

-Factor VIIa marzeptacog alfa (activated) Phase 2/3 efficacy trial - ongoing
+Factor VIIa marzeptacog alfa (activated) Phase 2 efficacy trial - completed

 Factor VIIa marzeptacog alfa (activated) efficacy trial design

-Factor VIIa marzeptacog alfa (activated) Phase 1 trial - completed
+Factor VIIa marzeptacog alfa (activated) Phase 1 trial - ongoing

 We initiated a phase 1 subcutaneous dose escalation study.
 This study will evaluate the pharmacokinetics and pharmacodynamics in individuals with hemophilia A or B with or without inhibitors to determine if the timing of the peak levels achieved are sufficient to treat a breakthrough bleed with subcutaneous dosing.